WillTirone/modelfactory/README.md

 - stats::confint and MASS::confint for glm's, see ?confint
 - deviance / AIC are attributes of glm, but not lmer models!
   - difficult to write universal functions to get metrics etc.
+  - this is why it's confusing to do this by hand
 - dependencies are confusing

 ## Workflow: